Your Loving Arms

-"Your Loving Arms" is a song by German singer Billie Ray Martin, the former lead singer of Electribe 101.
-It was released in October 1994 as the first single from her debut solo album, Deadline for My Memories (1995).
-Written by Martin and David Harrow, it is known to be one of her most notable singles.
-It was produced by English electronic dance group the Grid and was originally released on 31 October 1994.
+"Your Loving Arms" is a song by German singer-songwriter Billie Ray Martin, the former lead singer of Electribe 101.
+It was released by Magnet and Sire in October 1994 as the first single from the singer's debut solo album, Deadline for My Memories (1995).
+Written by Martin and David Harrow, it received critical acclaim and is known to be one of her most notable singles.
+It was produced by the Grid and was originally released on October 17.
 The track found greater chart success in 1995, when it peaked at number one in Italy and on the US Billboard Hot Dance Club Songs chart, and number six on the UK Singles Chart.
-On the Eurochart Hot 100, it reached number 21.
 There were made two different music videos for the song.
-Mixmag featured "Your Loving Arms" in its "100 Greatest Dance Singles of All Time" list in 1996.
+The success of "Your Loving Arms" earned Martin the prize for Best New Dance Solo Artist of 1995 at the International Dance Music Awards in Miami, and Mixmag featured it in the magazine's "100 Greatest Dance Singles of All Time" list.

+Background and release

+Born in Hamburg, West Germany, Billie Ray Martin moved to Berlin and then London.
+It resulted in the formation of English group Electribe 101, where she became lead vocalist.
+They had UK top 40 hits with "Tell Me When the Fever Ended" in 1989 and "Talking with Myself" in 1990.
+She was also one of the vocalists on the S'Express UK top 10 hit single "Hey Music Lover" in 1989.
+After Electribe 101 split, Ray Martin wrote "Your Loving Arms" with British record producer and DJ David Harrow.
+It was produced by English electronic dance group the Grid and released on 31 October 1994.
+The singer previewed the single with a gig at London's Jazz Cafe on October 6.

 Chart performance

-"Your Loving Arms" was a major hit in Europe and remains Ray Martin's most successful song to date.
-It went to number-one in Italy and was a top 10 hit in Ireland, Scotland and the United Kingdom, where it peaked at number six in its second week on the UK Singles Chart, on May 21, 1995.
+"Your Loving Arms" was a major hit in Europe and remains Ray Martin's most successful song.
+It peaked at number-one in Italy and was a top 10 hit in Ireland (8), Scotland (6) and the United Kingdom, where it peaked at number six in its second week on the UK Singles Chart, on May 21, 1995.
 But on the UK Dance Chart, the single reached number two.
-On the Eurochart Hot 100, "Your Loving Arms" peaked at number 21 on June 3, 1995.
+On the Music & Media Eurochart Hot 100, "Your Loving Arms" peaked at number 21 on June 3, 1995.
+It received a silver record in the United Kingdom with a sale of 200,000 singles.

 Outside Europe, it hit number-one on the US Billboard Dance Club Songs chart, number five in Israel, number nine in Canada and number 85 in Australia in November 1995.
 Additionally, the single also went to number 46 on the US Billboard Hot 100 and number 30 on the US Cash Box Top 100 in 1996.
-It received a silver record in the United Kingdom with a sale of 200,000 singles.